14 comments

 Do not snack on your treats while trick or treating.
 Take all of your Halloween loot home and have your parents inspect it.

-14 Responses to “Have A Safe and Happy Halloween Smart Canucks Canada!”
+14 responses to “Have A Safe and Happy Halloween Smart Canucks Canada!”

 That’s a great article.
 Full of common sense, which makes a refreshing change!